Stocks Rally as Core CPI Slips to 2-3/4 Year Low

-Stocks are trading higher today after the U.S. CPI report was not as bad as some investors feared, and the core CPI dipped to a 2-3/4 year low.
-Also, some tech stocks are seeing carry-over support from positive Oracle news about cloud and AI demand.
-Stocks are shaking off today’s +4.5 bp rise in the 10-year T-note yield.
+Stocks rallied after the U.S. CPI report was not as bad as some investors feared, and the core CPI dipped to a 2-3/4 year low.
+Also, some tech stocks saw carry-over support from positive Oracle news about cloud and AI demand.
+Stocks shook off Tuesday’s +5.1 bp rise in the 10-year T-note yield.

 The Feb U.S. core (ex food and energy) CPI report of +0.4% m/m was slightly stronger than expectations of +0.3%.
 The core CPI year-on-year figure of +3.8% y/y was down from Jan’s +3.9% but was slightly stronger than market expectations of +3.7%.
 The Feb core CPI report of +3.8% y/y was a new 2-3/4 year low but was still far above the Fed’s +2.0% inflation target.